lukedoolittle/moviematch/README.md

 ### Create EC2 Instance

-Launch the vanilla UCB AMI `ami-be0d5fd4` from AWS ([shortcut to east-1](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-be0d5fd4)).
+Launch the vanilla UCB AMI `ami-a4c7edb2` from AWS ([shortcut to east-1](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-a4c7edb2)).

 * The instance must have at least 8 GB of RAM
-* You must attach additional storage in the form of an EBS with at least 20 GB of space.
+* The instance must have at least 20 GB of storage

 (optional) Update the instance and reboot